TS-Tools/MerakiPolicy/README.md

 then run the check script with an arguement to search for 8.8.8.8 in the MerakiConfig.txt

-python3 2b-MerakiCheckL3Rules.py --var1 8.8.8.8
+python3 MerakiCheckL3Rules.py --var1 8.8.8.8

 A Sample L3 policy file is provided.

-## Acknoledgements
+## Acknowledgements

 Meraki Automation team for the MX Control Script. https://github.com/meraki/automation-scripts